-If you have been charged with assaulting a police officer, find an APO lawyer in D.C. who can successfully represent you in court.
+If you have been charged with assault on a police officer, find an APO lawyer in DC who can successfully represent you in court.
 You have several options for your defense, and your attorney can carefully evaluate your case to uncover the optimal strategy.
 The attorneys with Price Benowitz, LLP are committed to providing their clients with quality legal services and skillful defense against misdemeanor and felony APO charges.

 Please contact us for more information or to schedule a free consultation with one of our attorneys.
 If you are seeking information or representation regarding APO charges in Maryland, visit our Maryland office’s website here.